ufosc/practice-repo/README.md

 Master, which is usually a stable version of the software, Normally you don't directly update this.

-Development or dev branch is where most development occurs.
-New features and bug fixes often are added here.
+Development or dev branch is where you pull and push most the development.
+You typically don't edit code directly here.

-Other branches are made as necessary for a variety of reasons.
-Often if a feature is big enough or something is experimental, it will get it's own branch.
+Other branches are made for a variety of reasons.
+For example, if there is a feature being worked on, create a new branch from development.
+Once that feature is working, push it back into the devleopment branch.

+Name the new branch in a way that is short and descriptive, such as Contact-Database.

+Once a feature branch is working, make a pull request to the development branch.
+Administrators will check it, and confirm the merge.
+When the development branch is stable enough, it will be mergred into the master branch.

 ### TODO